PlanH Healthy Communities Grant Program FAQs

 Q: What are the criteria for assessing applications?

 A: All applications will be screened for eligibility as defined in the grant application guide.
-Applications will be assessed by PlanH's adjudication committee on the connection between project activities and objectives, as well as proposed expenses.
-Projects which demonstrate equity, collaboration, sustainability, and plans for reflection and evaluation will be favoured.
+Applications will be assessed by our adjudication committee on the connection between project activities and objectives, as well as proposed expenses.
+Projects which demonstrate equity, collaboration, sustainability and an upstream approach will be favoured.